BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

 Suggestions for a Bash setup (see below)
 ----------------------------------------------------

- 1. Define convenient environmental variables:
+ 1. Define convenient environment variables:

 .. code:: sh